mcveanlab/mccortex/README.md

     make MAXK=63

-executables appear in the bin/ directory
+Executables appear in the `bin/` directory.

 Commands
 --------